Source code for secop_ophyd.SECoPDevices

 async def _assign_interface_formats(self): # Node device has no specific interface class formats pass

-[docs] def class_from_instance(self, path_to_module: str | None = None): from secop_ophyd.GenNodeCode import GenNodeCode description = self._client.client.request("describe")[2] # parse genClass file if already present genCode = GenNodeCode(path=path_to_module, log=self._logger) genCode.from_json_describe(description) genCode.write_gen_node_class_file()
+[docs] def class_from_instance(self, path_to_module: str | None = None): """Generate an annotated device class for this SEC node and write it to its own file, named after the generated node class, inside ``path_to_module`` (default: ``./secop_ophyd_devs/``).
+Any existing file of that name is overwritten.""" from secop_ophyd.GenNodeCode import GenNodeCode description = self._client.client.request("describe")[2] genCode = GenNodeCode(path=path_to_module, log=self._logger) genCode.from_json_describe(description) genCode.write_gen_node_class_file()

 [docs] class SECoPCommunicatorDevice(SECoPDevice): hinted_signals: list[str] = [] def __init__( self, sri: str = "", # SECoP resource identifier host:port:optional[module] name: str = "", connector: SECoPDeviceConnector | None = None, loglevel=logging.INFO, logdir: str | None = None, ) -> None: super().__init__( sri=sri, name=name, connector=connector, loglevel=loglevel, logdir=logdir ) async def _assign_interface_formats(self): # Communicator has no specific interface class formats pass